vasalvit/qtdaemon/README.md

 Aside from using the specified installation/uninstallation switches there may be additional steps required to register the application.

 Linux: after successfully running the application with `--install` it is still required to invoke `insserv` (or equivalent) command to register the generated `init.d` script.

+Windows: after removal of the service the PATH is currently left unchanged (meaning it has to be cleaned manually).

 # License #